helciodev/enumerable_test/README.md

 3. Press Enter.

-4. Once the repository has been cloned, navigate inside the repository and type: bin/main This will run the game and you will be able to play it using the terminal.
+4. Once the repository has been cloned, navigate inside the repository and type: rspec/spec/tests.rb and press enter to run tests.

-5. Enjoy

 ## Contributing